No products in the cart

 A full transfer normally requires the following steps.

 Positioning the elevator

 Drives the elevator to the caregiver and places it ready for use with that person.
-You may need to spread the legs to place the yoke in the right place above the person being lifted.
-Some elevators spread the legs electrically; on others, you control this with a hand lever or foot pedal.
-In addition, make sure the yoke is high enough and does not interfere with or touch the caregiver.
+You may have to spread the legs to place the lifting handle in the right place by the person.
+Some elevators spread the legs electrically, with others you control this with a foot pedal.
+Make sure the lifting handle does not interfere with or touch the caregiver.

 Applying the sling

-This certainly takes some practice, as you also don’t want to inconvenience the caregiver too much.
-Certainly individuals with a lot of pain can suffer from an untrained application of the lifting sling.
-Exactly how you apply the lifting sling depends very much on the type of lifting sling you are using.
-And the choice of it depends on the purpose of the transfer and the physical characteristics of the person to be lifted.
-In all cases, make sure you have the right size lifting sling, as too large a size is unsafe and too small a size is uncomfortable.
+Exactly how you apply the active lifting sling depends on the elevator and the type of lifting sling you are using.
+Sometimes you put the band low across the back, near the tailbone.
+Usually a little higher and slanted upward to just below the armpits.
+In all cases, make sure you have the right size lifting sling; too big a size is unsafe and too small a size is uncomfortable.

 Some elevators have clips, other elevators have a loop attachment.
 Of course, make sure the correct lifting sling is used with the elevator to be used.

-To move a caregiver from A to B, you must ride the elevator.
-Unless you use a ceiling elevator of course, then the elevator moves via a rail on the ceiling.
-But when driving a mobile hoist, there are a few things to watch out for.
+To move a caregiver from A to B, you must ride the elevator and there are a number of things to watch out for.

 - Don’t forget to place the legs parallel as soon as you can again.
 Then the elevator is easier to maneuver